Kequc/kequapp.github.io/content/6-additional-information/2-get-body.md

 ### skipNormalize

 By default, the data received is pushed through some body normalization.
-This is so that the body we receive is in a format we expect and is therefore easier to work with.
+This is so that the body you receive is in a format you'd expect and is therefore easier to work with.
 Normalization is directed by `arrays`, `required`, `numbers`, `booleans`, and `validate`.

 Disable body normalization with either `raw` or `skipNormalize`.